Bruce 1/8 for sack; Gerrard fav for Toon

-Rangers boss Steven Gerrard is the new favourite to become the next manager of Premier League side Newcastle.
+Rangers boss Steven Gerrard is the new favourite to become the next manager of Premier League side Newcastle, should the new ownership sack Steve Bruce.

 Steve Bruce has moved into 1/8 to be the next to leave their position in England's top-flight in the wake of the drawn-out takeover of the club finally seeing completion.

-The market reacted almost instantly by placing Bruce as the favourite to go - with Gerrard now backed to be the one to replace him.
+The market reacted almost instantly by placing Bruce as the favourite to go - with Howe now backed to be the one to replace him.

 Amanda Staveley’s consortium, in which the nation’s Public Investment Fund is the 80 per cent majority shareholder, formally withdrew its £300million-plus bid to buy the club from Mike Ashley in July last year.